TOOLS & TIPS Working with STS as a Non-commercial Broadcaster

-Once you have an active user name, you’ll be able access any or all of our charts in your genre (if you are interested in additional genres contact Backstage Entertainment.
+Once you have an active user name/password, you will be able access all the STS Chart Data within your format (if you are interested in additional formats, contact us).
 Your station will be able to report online using a user name/password established on your account.
-Personalizing your password is available to you under “Station Info”.
-Your station will have one user name and password for all charts.
+Personalizing your password is available under “Station Info”.
+Your station will have one user name/password for your playlist and charts.

 STS TOP 30

-A report contributing to the Top 30 chart should reflect your station’s top 30 most frequently played current releases from the past week.
-The number one release on your report should have received the most spins at your station for the week, followed in descending order by the other 29 releases (if you’re playing more than one song from a given release, spins should be counted collectively for that release, rather than as separate entries).
+A report contributing to the Top 30 chart should reflect your station’s top 30 most frequently played current releases from the current week.
+The number one album on your report should have received the most spins at your station for the week, followed in descending order.
+If you are playing more than one song from a given album, spins should be counted collectively for that release, rather than as separate entries).

 Loud Rock: A report contributing to the Loud Rock chart should reflect your station’s top 15 most frequently played hard rock and metal albums from the past week.
 You may also submit up to 5 Adds.

 Hip-Hop: A report contributing to the Hip-Hop chart should reflect your station’s top 15 most frequently played hip-hop albums from the past week.
 You may also report up to 5 Adds.